 Professor of Law

 Courses Taught: Business Organizations, Closely-Held Businesses, Corporate Finance for Closely-Held Businesses, Corporate Social (Ir)Responsibility, International Business Transactions, Sales, UCC Survey, ABA Negotiation Competition, Vis International Commercial Arbitration Moot, International Business Transactions & the Closely-Held Business (online LL.M.), Operation, Management & Control of the Closely-Held Business (online LL.M.)

-René first came to the United States on a Fulbright scholarship, completing his master’s degree at the University of Connecticut School of Law.
-He served as a law clerk at the Berlin Court of Appeals in Germany and practiced as a corporate and financial lawyer for seven years at the former international law firm of Coudert Brothers LLP.
-Prior to joining the Western New England faculty, he was a Visiting Assistant Professor at the University of Connecticut, has held visiting researcher positions at Queen's University in Canada, the University of Heidelberg in Germany, and the University of Bristol in England, and is admitted to practice in New York and Germany.
+René first came to the United States on a Fulbright scholarship, completing his LL.M. degree at the University of Connecticut School of Law.
+He served as a law clerk at the Berlin Court of Appeals in Germany, and practiced as a corporate and financial lawyer for seven years at the former international law firm of Coudert Brothers LLP.
+He has taught at the University of Maryland, Northeastern University, and the University of Connecticut, has held visiting researcher positions at Queen's University in Canada, the University of Heidelberg in Germany, and the University of Bristol in England, and is admitted to practice in New York and Germany.